 A former secondary school English teacher, Rachel firmly believes in the importance of teaching children how (not what) to think: of asking questions, developing empathy and challenging our preconceptions and stereotypes about the world around us.
 Rachel is currently living and working between the UK and Tanzania.
 To find out more about her work, click here to explore her online portfolio.

 Alex Brenan – Director of Development

 Alex dreams of a world where everyone does work they love.
 He believes the pathway to doing work you love is “to find purpose, as purpose is the force that gives all life meaning, direction and vitality.”

 Alex is a creative marketer, start-up mentor and strategist and the founding director of Start Work You Love.
-After 15 years of business development and marketing for global brands (Evian, Orange, Isle of Wight Festival, E.ON, M&S, John Lewis, National Geographic, Universal Music to name a few), he “had a calling to do the stuff that matters”.
-Alex is a purpose-explorer for seekers, an innovator for brands, pumping heart, vision and growth into business.
+After 15 years of business development and marketing for global brands such as National Geographic he “had a calling to do the stuff that matters”.

 Alex is working with ThoughtBox as our Director of Development and we are delighted to welcome him to the ThoughtBox team.
 To find out more about Alex and his organisation Start Work You Love click here.